scott7106/team-running/SESSION_SECURITY_FEATURES.md

 - **Expiration**: 7 days from creation
 - **Security**: Cryptographically secure random tokens
 - **Tracking**: IP address tracking for refresh token usage
-- **Revocation**: Old refresh tokens are revoked when new ones are issued
+- **Revocation**: All refresh tokens are revoked on new issuance, force logout, or device change

+- **Validation**: Every API request and heartbeat validates JWT and user status

 ---